thma/WhyHaskellMatters/README.md

 We'll go through this one by one:

-### functions can be assigned to variables exactly as any other other values
+### functions can be assigned to variables exactly as any other values

 Let's have a look how this looks like in Haskell.
 First we define some simple values: